World Class Attractions Close To Ahmad Bin Ali Stadium

 SFBQ is located on the Al Samriya Estate - a cultural destination dedicated to cultural preservation and conservation, which accommodates a farm, the museum, an equestrian school, and an animal reserve (featuring oryx, Qatar's endangered species, and other animals such as gazelles, ostrich and peacock).
 The estate is designed to educate and entertain guests in Qatari culture and the surrounding natural environment.

 Al Samriya Estate can be found slightly further east from the stadium along the Dukhan Highway, where the desert plains begin in earnest.
 The journey from Doha is less than an hour and easily reached by road.
 The nearest Metro station is the Al Riffa Station at the Mall of Qatar.
 Once at the station, plenty of taxis can transport you to the estate within 15 minutes.
-The museum is open from 9 am – 5 pm Monday to Thursday, 2 – 7 pm on Fridays, and 10 am – 6 pm on Saturdays.
+The museum is open from Monday to Thursday, 9 am – 5 pm; Friday, 2 – 7 pm and Saturday, 10 am – 6 pm.
 For more information, contact the museum on +974 4490 2340 or check out the website, http://www.fbqmuseum.org/.

 Al Samriya Riding School